35 Effective Tips to Increase Traffic With Content Marketing [Video]

-Hey startups, we see you!
+We feel you.
 You're grinding and working hard to get your content into the world.
-You see other brands—big brands, perhaps—which have huge captive audiences and equally huge budgets, and can afford to tell sweeping stories with their content.
+You see other brands—big brands, perhaps—which have substantial captive audiences and equally huge budgets, and can afford to tell sweeping stories with their content.
 Maybe you're intimidated or discouraged.
-Never fear.
+Don't fear.
 We've got some practical tips to help you.

 If you're a startup, you have every reason to start with content that's more right-sized, and you'll probably find it's way more effective than overly elaborate stories.
 Start by simply answering questions your prospects have.